Twin Peaks: Filming locations

-FBI Special Agent Dale Cooper states, in the pilot episode, that Twin Peaks is "five miles south of the Canadian border, and twelve miles west of the state line".
+Agent Cooper states, in the pilot episode, that Twin Peaks is "five miles south of the Canadian border, and twelve miles west of the state line."
 This places it in the Salmo-Priest Wilderness.
 Lynch and Frost started their location search in Snoqualmie, Washington, on the recommendation of a friend of Frost.
 They found all of the locations that they had written into the pilot episode.

 The towns of Snoqualmie, North Bend and Fall City – which became the primary filming locations for stock Twin Peaks exterior footage – are about an hour's drive from the town of Roslyn, Washington, the town used for the series Northern Exposure.
 Many exterior scenes were filmed in wooded areas of Malibu, California.
 Most of the interior scenes were shot on standing sets in a San Fernando Valley warehouse.

 The soap opera show-within-the-show Invitation to Love was not shot on a studio set, but in the Ennis House, an architectural landmark designed by Frank Lloyd Wright in the Hollywood area of Los Angeles.

 Filming

 Mark Frost and David Lynch made use of repeating and sometimes mysterious motifs such as trees (especially fir and pines), coffee and doughnuts, cherry pie, owls, logs, ducks, water, fire — and numerous embedded references to other films and TV shows.

 During the filming of the scene in which Cooper first examines Laura's body, a malfunctioning fluorescent lamp above the table flickered constantly, but Lynch decided not to replace it, since he liked the disconcerting effect that it created.

 Cooper's dream at the end of the third episode, which became a driving plot point in the series's first season and ultimately held the key to the identity of Laura's murderer, was never scripted.
 The idea came to Lynch one afternoon after touching the side of a hot car left out in the sun: "I was leaning against a car—the front of me was leaning against this very warm car.
 My hands were on the roof and the metal was very hot.
 The Red Room scene leapt into my mind.
 'Little Mike' was there, and he was speaking backwards...
-For the rest of the night I thought only about The Red Room."
+For the rest of the night I thought only about the Red Room."

 The footage was originally shot along with the pilot, to be used as the conclusion were it to be released as a feature film.
 When the series was picked up, Lynch decided to incorporate some of the footage; in the fourth episode, Cooper, narrating the dream, outlines the shot footage which Lynch did not incorporate, such as Mike shooting Bob and the fact that he is 25 years older when he meets Laura Palmer's spirit.

-In an attempt to avoid cancellation, the idea of a Cooper possessed by Bob came up and was included in the final episode, but the series was cancelled even before the episode was aired.